'Nut rage' heiress takes on brother in South Korea succession feud | The Japan Times

 Cho Hyun-ah, 45, whose family control the Hanjin group that includes flag-carrier Korean Air, made headlines worldwide with her furious reaction when she was served nuts in a bag instead of a plate in first class.

-A series of scandals centring on abuse of subordinates rapidly made the Chos the South’s most vilified billionaires.
+A series of scandals centering on abuse of subordinates rapidly made the Chos the South’s most vilified billionaires.

 But now her struggle against brother Cho Won-tae could mark a watershed moment for the family-controlled conglomerates known as chaebols that dominate business in the world’s 12th-largest economy.